 The initial concern for most communications software is modem identification.
 Before the software determines the type of modem (e.g., is it a Hayes modem, a high-speed modem, what features does it support - error-control or compression?).
-If the AT command controller portion of the software will be designed to work with a known set of modems, the controller can be much simpler as the variables it must address are fewer as the predictable behavior of the modems within the given feature set that will be addressed by the software.
+By limiting the AT command controller portion of the software to work with a known set of modems (such as Hayes V-series modems), you can limit the complexity of your software.